-On the digital front, this sophistication has been fuelled by the increasing adoption of advanced technologies such as AI, deepfakes and refined social engineering tactics.
+Scams in SEA are evolving rapidly in both scale and sophistication.
+This has been fuelled by the increasing adoption of advanced technologies such as AI, deepfakes, and refined social engineering tactics.
 According to a January 2024 report by the United Nations Office on Drugs and Crime (UNODC), deepfakes are now being used to "execute social engineering scams with alarming success rates, exploiting people's trust and emotions."
 From 2022 to 2023 alone, the Asia-Pacific region saw a staggering 1,530 percent increase in deepfake-related fraud.
-In response, countries such as Malaysia, Singapore and Indonesia have issued public warnings to raise awareness of this growing threat.
+In response, countries such as Malaysia, Singapore, and Indonesia have issued public warnings to raise awareness of this growing threat.